Charlie Zone: Release

-The film was released theatrically in Toronto on March 1, 2013.
+The film premiered at the Atlantic International Film Festival in September 2011.
+It was released theatrically in Toronto on March 1, 2013.

 Reception

 Adam Nayman of The Globe and Mail awarded the film two and a half stars out of four and wrote, "There isn't a whole lot of style to Charlie Zone, but the movie-making is as determined and efficient (and thrifty) as Avery himself."

 Bruce DeMara of the Toronto Star also awarded the film two and a half stars out of four and wrote, "Charlie Zone, with its dark vision, intricate plot and noir-ish style, suggests Melski is a Canadian filmmaker to watch."